kyleboehlen/eloquent-uuid/README.md

 });
 ```

-## Treeware
+## Licence

-If you use this package, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/jamesmills/eloquent-uuid) to thank us for our work.
+This package is 100% free and open-source, under the MIT license.
+Use it however you want.

+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/jamesmills/eloquent-uuid) to thank us for our work.
 By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.
-Read more about Treeware at [treeware.earth](http://treeware.earth)